 AйDa Piroshki shares traditional Russian favorites made with fresh, familiar ingredients – minus the vodka and caviar (for now) – that make great meals any time of day.
 Enjoy these unique dishes anywhere by letting us cater your special events.

 Like your favorite empanada, turnover, or calzone…but Russian!
 Baked, not fried, our delicious pies are a healthy alternative to the usual fast foods.
-And with a wide variety of piroshki, we have something for everyone – Smoked Salmon and Cream Cheese, Chicken Breast and Veggies, Beef and Onions, Beef and Cheese, Potato and Grilled Onions, Mushrooms and Spinach, Cabbage, Carrots and Tomatoes, Apple and Cinnamon and now breakfast piroshki.
+And with a wide variety of piroshki, we have something for everyone – Beef and Cheese, Potato and Grilled Onions, Mushrooms and Kale, Cabbage, Carrots and Tomatoes, Apple and Cinnamon and now breakfast piroshki.

 In Russia, the symbol of motherhood is the MATRYOSHKA, which is featured in our logo.
 Russian women have been passing their cooking secrets along to their daughters for generations, which is how Chef Anna Tvelova learned how to cook.
 With huge respect to our mothers, we continually improve upon our recipes by learning from baking professionals and by adding delicious local flavors to our fillings.
 We steam, boil, bake and sauté (never fry!) only the best, natural ingredients – the best flour from local mills, sustainably-grown meats, and a variety of fresh vegetables and fruit – making for healthy and light piroshki.